ToBY’s (2 b’s) Point

 Satellite Picture Perspective

-ToBY’s Point is called a “Point” because the land extends out into the water of the first ‘S‘curve in Little Bayou Pigeon from it’s source Grand River.
+It can be assumed ToBY’s Point was called a “Point” because the land is in the middle of first big ‘curve in Little Bayou Pigeon from its source Grand River.

 ToBY’s Point - What is it?

 A natural levee forms along a stream when the water leaves the confines of its channel during flooding and deposits coarse grained material adjacent to the bank edge.
-This coarse-grained material continues to accumulate, due to subsequent flooding, and a natural levee / ridge is formed.
-Natural ridges always slope sharply toward the stream and gradually away from it.
+This coarse-grained material continues to accumulate, due to subsequent flooding, and a natural alluvial levee / ridge is formed.
+Natural ridges always slope sharply toward the stream on one side than gradually away from it on the opposite side.

 The map above shows three abandoned distributaries / streams around 2b’s point in Little Bayou Pigeon.

-One abandoned stream is clearly a meander ( route) of Old Grand river, maybe centuries ago.
+One abandoned stream is clearly a meander) of Old Grand River, maybe centuries ago.
 The East Atchafalaya Basin Protection levee makes this harder to recognize.
 Today, we locals call that old Meander, Bayou “Sec” with an S, which on the map someone at USGS labels as Bayou Teche, like the Teche on the west side of the Atchafalaya Basin.

 Chachie on ToBY's Point 4-30-2015